All of the pre race information is shown below so please make sure to read ALL of it carefully.

 It is not mandatory, but we do suggest you bring a foldable cup as the race will be cup less

-We will mark the route thoroughly with UK Ultra arrows and UK Ultra ribbons.
+We will mark the route thoroughly with our reflective UK Ultra arrows and UK Ultra ribbons.
 A map and compass are not necessary at all although, never a bad idea.
 Even though the course will be thoroughly marked, it is the runner’s responsibility to navigate it successfully.
 We do however suggest you try and recce the route as much as possible and it is mandatory to download the GPX file onto a GPS device or mobile phone.
+Unfortunately markers can occasionally be tampered with by members of the public by either turning them in the wrong direction or removing them completely.
+This is why it is very important and mandatory to have the route downloaded as a back up option.

 There will be an experienced team of race medics available to runners before, during and after the event including first aid teams, response cars and ambulances.
 There is the possibility due to some locations on the course that the medical team might take some time to reach you.
 In this situation you should call 999.